JetBrains/kotlin-multiplatform-dev-docs/topics/tools/amper.md

 * Use [IntelliJ IDEA](https://www.jetbrains.com/idea/nextversion/) 2023.3 and later for JVM and Android projects (starting with build 233.11555).
-* Use [Fleet](https://www.jetbrains.com/fleet/download) for JVM, Android, and Kotlin Multiplatform projects (starting with build 1.26.104).
 * Use [Gradle](https://docs.gradle.org/current/userguide/userguide.html) to build Amper projects from the command line or your CI/CD tool.